PNeizhmak/me/index.md

 ### TL;DR
 - One lucky guy who implement company vision and goals with directors, managers and teams and evaluated by the effectiveness (time to market, quality, cost) of them
-- Responsible for engineering strategy (vision and execution)
+- Responsible for engineering strategy
 - Closely working with 'Product' interface to drive technical direction of a product and orchestrate technical aspects of product development
 - Ensure the right balance of operational excellence, innovation and speed across domains against company-level goals
 - Building organizational backbone by fostering it's culture